teuvo486/ble2json-py/doc/api.md

 "/"
 ---

-Return all configured devices with their data from the specified time interval.
+Return the specified columns from the specified time interval from each device.
-Accepts parameters "start" and "end", which can be date-times in ISO 8601 format, or one of the aliases listed below.
-If only "start" or "end" is present, the other parameter defaults to UNIX epoch or current time.
-With no parameters, return the latest data from each device.
+With no parameters, return the latest values of all columns from each device.

-Aliases:
+**Parameters:**

+"start": ISO 8601 string or a time alias.
+Defaults to "epoch" if "end" is set.

+"end": ISO 8601 string or a time alias.
+Defaults to "now" if "start" is set.

+"columns": Comma-separated list of valid column names, excluding "time", which is always included in the output.

+**Time aliases:**

-    "epoch" => 1970-01-01T00:00:00Z
+"epoch": 1970-01-01T00:00:00Z

-    "now"   => current date-time
+"now": current time (UTC)

-    "day"   => start of current day
+"day": start of current day (UTC)

-    "week"  => start of current week
+"week": start of current week (UTC)

-    "month" => start of current month
+"month": start of current month (UTC)

-    "year"  => start of current year
+"year": start of current year (UTC)

-Example request:
+**Example request:**

-    GET /?start=2021-02-02T10:10:10Z HTTP/1.1
+    GET /?start=week&columns=temperature,humidity HTTP/1.1

-Response:
+**Response:**

     HTTP/1.1 200 OK
     ...
     [
         {
-            "address":"CB:98:33:4C:88:4F",
-            "name":"example",
-            "rssi":-88,
+            "address": "00:00:00:00:00:01",
+            "name": "example1",
+            "rssi": -88,
             "sensorData": [
+                {
+                    "humidity": 38.0,
+                    "temperature": -105.755,
+                    "time": "2021-01-13T22:00:00Z"
-                { ... },
+                },
                 ...
             ]
         }